jquense/yup/README.md

 }
 ```

-If you need multi-language support, Yup has got you covered.
-The function `setLocale` accepts functions that can be used to generate error objects with translation keys and values.
-Just get this output and feed it into your favorite i18n library.
+If you need multi-language support, yup has got you covered.
+The function `setLocale` accepts functions that can be used to
+generate error objects with translation keys and values.
+Then feed it into your favorite i18n library.

 ```js
 import { setLocale } from 'yup';